Conference Funding

 - Provide proof of conference acceptance

 - Projects do NOT need to have been mentored by a Harvard-affiliated faculty mentor.
+Applications must, however, be supported by a reference from a Harvard-affiliated faculty member.

 Award amounts are: